In the Name of God (TV series)

-In the Name of God (stylized as In The Name Of GOD) is an Indian Telugu-language crime drama web series created by Ranga for Aha.
+In the Name of God (stylized as In The Name Of GOD) is a 2021 Indian Telugu-language crime drama streaming television series created by Ranga for Aha.
 It is written and directed by Vidyasaagar Muthukumar.
 The seven-episode series stars Priyadarshi Pulikonda, Nandini Rai and Posani Krishna Murali in primary roles.
 Produced by Suresh Krissna, the series premiered on Aha on 18 June 2021.